 Monitoring (MT) records and updates network statistics, e.g., #packets of a matching flow.
 NTA supports such stateful semantics using network variables.
 Consider a heavy-hitter-detection semantics which identifies the hosts establishing too many flows, this semantics maps to two transaction spaces, and is addressed by the two NTAs in Figure 4: Figure 4a counts $(u_c)$ and tags the flow $(u_h)$ , by assuming the guard of threshold succeeds $(g_c)$ ; Figure 4b handles the negative results $(!g_c)$ which counts the flow only.
-Here, the NTAs bind to all pairwise packet classes with tcp.flags=SYN, which can be extracted by a programmable parser [16].
+Here, the NTAs bind to all pairwise packet classes with tcp.flags=SYN, which can be extracted by a programmable parser [13].

 Complex semantics.
 Thanks to the hop-by-hop expressiveness, NTA can represent the combination of above semantics.
 For example, we could fix where to count the packets in Figure 2d by setting a waypoint.
-Moreover, we could concatenate Figure 2d with Figure 2c, which produces a new semantics: the first 1000 packets must traverse B (see Figure 5 in §3.3).
-These semantics, where the stateful operation depends on path, or the path depends on stateful contexts (the value of num\pkt), cannot be expressed by either the one-big-switch abstraction [10] or regular expression [42].
+Moreover, we could concatenate Figure 2d with Figure 2c, which produces a new semantics: the first 1000 packets must traverse B (see Figure 5 in Section III-C).
+These semantics, where the stateful operation depends on path, or the path depends on stateful contexts (the value of num\pkt), cannot be expressed by either the onebig-switch abstraction [9] or regular expression [8].

-3.3 Middle End: Modular Compositions
+C. Middle End: Modular Compositions

-At the middle end, CODER can manipulate NTAs in a languageindependent way.
+At the middle end, CODER can manipulate NTAs in a language-independent way.
 We currently focus on program composition, one of the most needed features.
 For simplicity of presentation, in the following we just consider how to compose two NTAs.
 Composition of two groups of NTAs can be viewed as a product composition of each NTA in the groups.
 Let the two NTAs be $n_1$ and $n_2$ , and CODER aims to offer the following three types of program compositions.

-- Parallel composition (+) produces an NTA that accepts n1 and n2 simultaneously.
-This is perhaps the most important type of composition, since it enables cross-language programs to manipulate the same traffic. - Sequential composition (>>) produces an NTA that performs $n_1$ and $n_2$ sequentially.
-This composition can be used when one program is triggered by another, e.g., counting the suspicious flows identified by a firewall. - Either-or composition (△) produces an NTA that performs exactly one of n1 and n2.
-This is useful for load-balancing traffic among identical network functions, e.g., traversing one of multiple firewalls.
+- Parallel composition (+) produces an NTA that accepts $n_1$ and $n_2$ simultaneously.
+This is perhaps the most important type of composition, since it enables cross-language programs to manipulate the same traffic. - Sequential composition (≫) produces an NTA that performs n1 and n2 sequentially.
+This composition can be used when one program is triggered by another, e.g., counting the suspicious flows identified by a firewall.

-Figure 5: Sequential composition (Figure 2d>>Figure 2c).
+Fig. 5.
+Sequential composition (Fig. 2d≫Fig. 2c).